"

 8.1 Introduction

 In grant management, stewardship is a core value.
-They want to know that their money will not be misused and that the awardee will have long-term results from the funding.
-It is really important to have a team that has a clear system built on ethics with leadership in place to deliver what they promised.
+The funder wants to know that their money will not be misused and that the awardee will deliver long-term results from the funding.
+It is really important to build a team with a clear system built on ethics and leadership in place to deliver what was promised.
 In grant management, stewardship includes using funding wisely and transparently, being accountable to the donors and community served, and maximizing the impact of every dollar awarded.

 8.2 Importance of Responsible Grant Management

 Grant management is about honoring trust and building long-term credibility.
-This demonstrates itself in a grant through outcome measurement, clear budgets, evidence of past success, and sustainability planning.
+In the grant process, this is demonstrated through outcome measurement, clear budgets, evidence of past success, and sustainability planning.

 Mismanagement of funds can lead to distrust and hinder future funding.
-Funders are trusting the organization with their resources to achieve a shared mission.
+Funders trust your organization with their resources to achieve a shared mission.
 They will expect to see evidence of impact, clear reporting, and compliance with all terms and conditions.
 Some government grants come with strict regulations.
-It is important to be able to demonstrate how the organization will be both legally and ethically compliant in terms of use of funds and audits.
-There are sometimes severe consequences for using grant funds on unallowable costs including fines.
+It is important to be able to demonstrate how your organization will be both legally and ethically compliant in use of funds and audits.
+There can be severe consequences, such as fines, for using grant funds on prohibited costs.

-It only makes sense that the better the organization is with spending resources, the more impactful the funding will be.
-Good management helps allocate funds strategically.
-This will ensure that the funds go directly toward the intended outcomes of the grant, aligning the goals to the mission.
+The better the organization is with handling spending resources, the more impactful the funding will be.
+Good management allocates funds strategically.
+This will ensure the funds go directly toward the intended outcomes of the grant, aligning the goals to the mission.

-A great way to demonstrate sustainability in a grant is to teach others how and why to continue the work after the grant period ends.
+A great way to demonstrate sustainability is to teach others how to continue the work after the grant period ends.
 This Chinese proverb is a perfect example of sustainability: “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”
-When an organization can bring something that is valuable and long-term to a community, it builds its reputation and sometimes garners media attention.
+When an organization can bring long-term value something to a community, it builds its reputation and sometimes garners media attention.
 This may assist the organization in attracting multi-year or unrestricted grants.

 Being fiscally responsible and tracking outcomes allows the organization to collect quantitative data and identify what is working.
-This also allows for reflection on what is not working and provides the opportunity for course corrections.
-As both qualitative and quantitative data are collected, reporting success stories will please stakeholders and funders, improving their confidence in the grant team.
+This also allows the opportunity to identify and reflect on how to improve areas of weakness.
+As both qualitative data and quantitative data are collected, the resulting reported success stories will please stakeholders and funders, improving confidence in the grant team.

 8.3 Ethics and Integrity in Grant Writing

-Ethics in stewardship is about managing funds and programs with fairness, accountability, and transparency.
+Ethics in stewardship is about managing grant funds and programs with fairness, accountability, and transparency.
 It can also look like respecting the community and beneficiaries.
-The Grantmakers for Effective Organizations (GEO) believe that ethics are about being community-centered, not just funder-facing.
+The Grantmakers for Effective Organizations (GEO) believes that ethics are about being community-centered, not just funder-facing.
 Prior to writing the proposal it helps to design the project with, not just for, the people served[1].
-Accurately stating needs or outcomes to get funded will demonstrate truthful representation.
-Avoiding misleading statistics or inflated success rates are also ethically responsible when writing a grant.
-Lastly, ethical grant writers will cite models and tools that are developed with others or if they have borrowed information from outside sources.
-They acknowledge partnerships and other collaborators giving credit where credit is due.
+Accurately describing needs or outcomes while seeking funding will demonstrate truthful representation.
+It is also ethical and responsible to avoid misleading statistics or inflating success rates when writing a grant.
+Further, ethical grant writers correctly cite information borrowed from outside sources as well as any models or tools developed in collaboration with others.
+They acknowledge partnerships and give credit where credit is due.

-Integrity in grant writing includes being honest with your intentions and proposals.
-Outcomes or project goals should be realistic and achievable supported by a sound plan.
-Integrity is doing the right thing even when no one is watching.
-In grant writing, think back or reflect on past mistakes and be accountable.
+Integrity in grant writing includes being honest about your intentions.
+Outcomes or project goals should be achievable and supported by a sound plan.
+Integrity also includes doing the right thing even when no one is watching.
+Reflect on mistakes and be accountable.
 Share what was learned and how the data will improve outcomes.

-In stewardship and reporting, ethics and integrity are of the utmost importance to maintain great relationships with funders.
-Here is what it might look like:
+In stewardship and reporting, ethics and integrity are of the utmost importance in maintaining positive relationships with funders.
+Below are a few examples of what ethics and integrity can look like in the grant-writing process.

-• Do not falsify data, inflate numbers, or ignore budget discrepancies.
+• Do not falsify data, inflate numbers, or overlook budget discrepancies

-• Complete all quantitative and qualitative data that is needed by the grant funders.
+• Deliver all quantitative and qualitative data needed by the grant funders

-• Never re-allocate funds without receiving prior approval from the funding agency.
+• Never reallocate funds without prior approval from the funding agency

-• Spend money only on activities included in the approved budget.
+• Only spend money on what is included in the approved budget

-• Gain consent for all stories and photos.
+• Obtain consent for all stories and photos

-• Thank any and all partners who had a hand in the success of the grant.
+• Thank any and all partners who contributed to the success of the grant

-To ensure the grant team understands who is responsible for action items that take place during the grant, it is common for the group to create a table that denotes the various elements with descriptions and requirements.
-A table like the one below also adds transparency to the project.
-This one could be used by grant writers or directors for tracking milestones and actions.
+To ensure the grant team understands who at the organization is responsible for what during the grant period, it is common to create a table that denotes the various elements of the project with descriptions and requirements.
+A table like the one below adds transparency to the project and could be used to track milestones or action items.

 Element Purpose Responsible Party Tools/Methods Frequency